- Search The Registry

 - Street Team Youth Programs

 - About Us

 *The founding of the Crockett State School is celebrated on this date in 1927.
 This was a Texas Youth Commission juvenile correctional facility.

-Built-in Crockett, Texas, students at the state school had committed various crimes, including truancy, property crimes, and crimes against persons.
-The Crockett State School was located on what was a 125-acre farm, is about 115 miles north of Houston, TX.
+Located in Crockett, Texas, students at the state school had committed various crimes, including truancy, property crimes, and crimes against persons.
+The Crockett State School was located on a 125-acre farm about 115 miles north of Houston, TX.

-In 1918, the Texas Federation of Colored Women's Clubs (TFCWC) began to petition the state of Texas to create a "state-sponsored home for delinquent girls" and the club would donate the land They are now the Texas Association of Women's Club.
-A member of the club, Carrie Adams, was very vocal in the need to create a training school for "delinquent black girls."
+In 1918, the Texas Federation of Colored Women's Clubs (TFCWC) began petitioning the state of Texas to create a "state-sponsored home for delinquent girls," and the club would donate the land.
+They are now the Texas Association of Women's Club.
+Club member Carrie Adams was very vocal about creating a training school for "delinquent black girls."
 In 1920, the land was purchased by TFCWC.
-In 1927 the Texas Legislature authorized the establishment youth correctional facility for black girls by the Texas State Board of Control.
+In 1927, the Texas Legislature authorized the establishment youth correctional facility for black girls by the Texas State Board of Control.
 However, despite the approval, no money was appropriated for the school until 1945.

-In 1957 the state school was placed under the control of the Texas Youth Council (now the Texas Youth Commission).
-The state school was integrated in 1966, and so its name changed to Crockett State School for Girls.
+In 1957, the state school was under the control of the Texas Youth Council (now the Texas Youth Commission).
+The state school was integrated in 1966, so its name changed to Crockett State School for Girls.
 The juvenile facility closed in 1972.
-The facility renamed the Crockett State Home on December 13, 1973, was then used as a house and educational center for dependent and neglected children.
+The facility was renamed the Crockett State Home on December 13, 1973, and was then used as a house and educational center for dependent and neglected children.